igemsoftware2020/UC-Davis/TUTORIAL.md

 be found by the meme motif-finder (default 1)
 + `--jasparfile`: a string specifying the file path to the expected PWM for verification experiments (no default)
-+ `--show_sites`: switch option that displays each site, postion, strand and p-value found by meme
++ `--show_sites`: switch option that displays each site, position, strand and p-value found by meme

 This program is intended to be a simple way to compile and display meme results in the terminal.
 It displays the position weight matrix, its e-value, the number of sites found and other values relevant to appraising a proposed binding site.
-This program has an added feature that makes it useful for verifying the appearance of expected binding sites.

 In scenarios where the binding site is known, but the user wants to confirm its presence in the promoters bioinformatically, motifomatic helps to quantify the search success.
-By providing a jasparfile containing the position weight matrix of the expected binding site, motifomatic can compare and score the similarity of the found site and the expected site.
+By providing a jaspar file containing the position weight matrix of the expected binding site, motifomatic can compare and score the similarity of the found site and the expected site.
 This quantification can serve as proof of meme's ability to find binding sites for a given scenario